bl33h/lispInterpreter/README.md

 # lispInterpreter
-A interpreter that analyzes a code in LISP and executes it.
-Uses JCF to optimize the operations.
-Also uses MVC pattern.
+The interpreter project is designed to analyze and execute code written in the LISP programming language.
+It follows the Model-View-Controller (MVC) pattern to organize its components and ensure separation of concerns.
+The project utilizes Java Collections Framework (JCF) to optimize the operations performed during the interpretation process.

 <p align="center">
   <br>